 If you’re in an immediate danger - skip to hotlines.

-Finally, when you're ready to take action - do plan it out carefully, preferably with professional help (see hotlines/links below).
-Domestic abuse is a serious and potentially dangerous situation, you want to be sure to make the transition to freedom as safe and painless as possible.
-Do take advantage of all the domestic violence resources available to you, - society does care about you, and is there to help, in many ways: legal, financial, psychological, etc. - you don’t have to do this on your own.
-Call those hotlines - they can link you to some great organizations in your area.
-And remember - you’re always the one in charge.
+Domestic violence is a serious trauma with vast physical, psychological, and financial consequences.
+It's a threat to life: 1 in 5 murder victims in the USA were killed by their intimate partner.
+The risk of getting killed is 70 times higher when the victim attempts to leave the relationship.
+If you're trapped in domestic violence - please plan your escape carefully, preferably with professional help; you want to be sure to make the transition to freedom as safe and painless as possible.
+Do take advantage of all the domestic violence resources available to you, - society does care, and is there to help, in many ways: legal, financial, psychological, etc. - you don’t have to do this on your own.
+Call hotlines (or use chatlines), they can link you to helpful organizations in your area.
 Please be safe.

 © 2008-2022 Fort Refuge.
 Please don't reproduce without permission.